Your September Horoscope Is Here — It's Time For You To Heal

 AdvertisementADVERTISEMENT

-When Libra season begins on the 22nd, all eyes are on you.
+When Libra season begins on the 23rd, all eyes are on you.
 It’s your solar return, your personal reset, and the equinox is hyping you up to step fully into your glow.
-On the same day, Mars in Scorpio shifts your money zone — meaning the universe is basically handing you a toolkit to not only reinvent your image but to monetize it.
+On the same day, Mars in Scorpio shifts your money zone — meaning the universe is basically handing you a toolkit to not only reinvent your image but to monetise it.
 Own your magic, Libra.
-By the end of September, you’ll realize: this isn’t just a birthday season.
+By the end of September, you’ll realise: this isn’t just a birthday season.
 It’s a cosmic and revolutionary rebirth.

 Scorpio Sun & Rising: